 Have a little more time?
 Head to Asilah the little pearl on the coast.
 If you’re visiting in July/early August this is a must stop for the Asilah Arts Festival.
 But if it’s any other time of year it’s a great visit too.
 The laid back vibe in this town and a very Spanish feel is what sets it apart.
 Contrast the whitewashed city to Chefchaouans’ blue and you’ve got a holiday in color!

-There are lots of international flights landing in Marrakech and adding this leg onto your ticket is well worth the cost.
+This Morocco 7 day itinerary starts from Marrakech.
+More and more international flights landing in Marrakech and adding this leg onto your ticket is well worth the cost.
 It can save you half a day or more of transit time.
 When you book your accommodation do request a transfer from the airport.
 It will help start your vacation right.
 It also could be helpful to have your riad prepare dinner for your first evening.

 Day 2 Marrakech